The Georgian Theatre Royal Access Statement

 Theatre / Museum entrance

 The main entrance has a manual door and has steps into the premises.
-However, if you indicate your need at the box office entrance, the disability entrance to the left of the main entrance is available and has no gradient or step from the street.
+However, if you indicate your need at the box office entrance, the entrance to the left of the main entrance is available and has no gradient or step from the street.

 An access platform lift is available from the ground floor to the Theatre bar, meeting room, and auditorium; 400kg maximum load; door entrance 90cm wide x depth of 150cm.

 Seating in the Auditorium

 The auditorium seats 154.
 A variety of seating is available, including chairs and benches.
 There are two wheelchair seating positions, which are in the gallery of the auditorium.
 We can provide a wheelchair if required but pre-booking is essential.

 We have a disabled access WC on the top floor of the Theatre bar area that will accommodate wheelchairs.